 Most popular holiday lettings with a fireplace

 Best holiday homes with a patio or terrace

 Popular holiday rental amenities in Kirriemuir

 You can see our climate diagram above.
-This year, July will have higher average temperatures.
-On the contrary, the coolest month is January.
-The rainiest month is July while the driest month is September.
+This year, July will have the highest average temperatures.
+In contrast, the coolest month is January.
+The rainiest month is July, while the driest month is September.

 Find yourself a cosy holiday cottage in the village of Kirriemuir

 Surrounded by beautiful countryside, Kirriemuir is a typically peaceful Scottish village, with lots of intriguing historical attractions within easy reach when you opt for a holiday cottage here.

 Visit the real Neverland

 Kirriemuir's other famous son is author and playwright J.M.
 Barrie, who wrote Peter Pan in the early 20th century.
 You can visit J.M.
 Barrie's Birthplace in Kirriemuir, and learn about Scotland in the late Victorian era, as well as about the creation of the iconic characters in Peter Pan.
 Younger children will enjoy Peter Pan Park, also located in the village, a fun play area with attractions inspired by the original story, including Captain Hook's ship.